dmarinav/dmarinav.github.io/_posts/2018-07-30-speed-dating-part2.md

 ---
 title: "Predicting Love at First Sight - Part 2"
-excerpt: "The post predicts finding a match for speed dating participants at Columbia University"
+excerpt: "The post goes over SMOT and model selection to predict a match for speed dating participants at Columbia University"

 header:
   overlay_image: speed2.jpg